 Retinal detachment happens when your retina pulls away from its original position in the eye.
 This condition causes blurry, distorted vision.
 While rare, retinal detachment is a risk of cataract surgery.

 Research in 2018 discovered that approximately 0.7% of patients experience retinal detachment after cataract surgery.
-While this number is low, patients need to be aware of this risk—retinal detachment can lead to permanent vision loss.
+While this number is low, patients must be aware of this risk—retinal detachment can lead to permanent vision loss.

 Learn More About Cataract Surgery

 Cataract surgery can let you see clearly again, helping provide an artificial replacement for your clouded lens.
 You may have questions about this procedure, and your eye doctor can help.
 They can address any questions or concerns you may have.
-Contact your eye doctor if you have questions about cataract surgery or if you’re interested in this treatment.
+Contact Griffey Eye Care if you have questions about cataract surgery or if you’re interested in this treatment.